thriveweb/davis-legal/content/pages/areas.md

 ---
 template: AreasPage
 slug: areas
-meta:
-  title: Practice Areas
+title: Areas
-  description: Robert Davis appears as counsel in Australian State, Territorial and Federal Courts and the High Court of Australia.
 heroImage: /images/uploads/hero-areas.jpg
 footerImage: /images/uploads/footer-areas.jpg
 intro:
   largeTitle: Areas
   leftColumn: >-
-    Robert Davis appears as counsel in Australian State, Territorial and Federal Courts and the High Court of Australia.
-His main areas of practice include:
+    Robert (Rob) Davis appears as counsel in Australian State, Territorial and Federal Courts and the High Court of Australia.
+His main areas of practice
+    include:
   rightColumn: ''
   subtitle: Areas of practice
   title: Accepting briefs to advise and appear
 iconList:
   left:
     - content: >-
-        Robert has experience in this specialist area of the law and regularly represents clients in actions involving legal, medical, financial and other types of professional negligence.
+        Rob has experience in this specialist area of the law and regularly represents clients in actions involving legal, medical, financial and other types of professional negligence.
       icon: /images/uploads/icon-medical.svg
       title: 'Legal, Medical & Financial Professional Negligence Litigation'
     - content: >-
-        Robert has a special interest in aviation law, has conducted many claims for passengers injured in aviation accidents throughout Australia, and has lectured to other lawyers on this special topic.
+        Rob has a special interest in aviation law, has conducted many claims for passengers injured in aviation accidents throughout Australia, and has lectured to other lawyers on this special topic.
       icon: /images/uploads/icon-aviation.svg
       title: Civil Aviation Litigation
     - content: >-
-        Robert has undertaken post graduate studies in defective product liability law, has published in and presented papers on this topic, and has conducted many claims under the Consumer Law.
+        Rob has undertaken post graduate studies in defective product liability law, has published in and presented papers on this topic, and has conducted many claims under the Consumer Law.
       icon: /images/uploads/icon-trade.svg
       title: Trade Practices & Consumer Litigation
     - content: >-
-        Robert has represented many former employees of Commonwealth Departments and Authorities and has appeared in many major cases on this subject, commencing with the seminal decision in Cornwell v Commonwealth of Australia [2007] HCA 16; 229 CLR 519; 81 ALJR 933; 234 ALR 148.
+        Rob has represented many former employees of Commonwealth Departments and Authorities and has appeared in many major cases on this subject, commencing with the seminal decision in Cornwell v Commonwealth of Australia [2007] HCA 16; 229 CLR 519; 81 ALJR 933; 234 ALR 148.